Tim Gill: Business ventures

+ALF Products

 Quark, Inc.

 After jobs at Hewlett-Packard and a consulting services firm, Gill started the company Quark, Inc. in 1981 with a $2,000 loan from his parents.
 Quark produced page layout software for the graphics market.
 With the introduction of Fred Ebrahimi as CEO in 1986, and the launch of the company's flagship page layout software, QuarkXPress, in 1987, Gill became a multi-millionaire.
 Gill sold his fifty percent interest in Quark in 1999 for a reported $500 million, citing his growing involvement in philanthropic and activist endeavors.

 Connexion.org

 In 2003, Gill created Connexion.org, a social media platform for engaging the LGBTQ community in political activities.
 Connexion closed in September 2011.

 JStar LLC

 In March 2015, Gill co-founded the smart home technology start-up JStar LLC.
-He is the Chairman and Chief Technology Officer of the company.
+He is the chairman and Chief Technology Officer of the company.
 JStar's flagship product is Josh.ai, a voice-controlled home automation system using JStar's own artificial intelligence technology platform.
 The company is headquartered in Denver with offices in Los Angeles.
 In July 2017, JStar announced an additional $8 million in private investment to create original hardware to compete with Google Home, Amazon Echo, and other devices with intelligent assistants inside.
 Josh.ai can be used through Amazon Alexa-enabled devices, Google Home, and iOS and Android apps.